-We were appointed by the Audit Committee on 19 January 2023 to audit the financial statements for the period ending 31 December 2022 and subsequent financial periods.
-Our total uninterrupted period of engagement is 1 year, covering the period ended 31 December 2022.
+We were appointed by the Audit committee on 19 January 2023 to audit the financial statements for the period ending 31 December 2022 and subsequent financial periods.
+Our total uninterrupted period of engagement is 2 years, covering the periods ending 31 December 2022 to 31 December 2023.